-- 4.2 In exceptional circumstances (as approved by the Faculty PGR Committee) where students change their mode between full-time and part-time during the years of active research, the calculation of the duration will be adjusted pro-rata. - 4.3 There is no minimum duration.
-However, submission earlier than three months before the standard duration date requires the approval of the relevant University Committee (Faculty PGR Committee).
+- 4.2 where students change their mode between full-time and part-time during the years of active research, the calculation of the duration will be adjusted pro-rata.
+Normally only one mode change will be approved. - 4.3 submission earlier than three months before the standard duration date requires the approval of the relevant University Committee (Faculty PGR Committee), and should be no earlier than the minimum duration.6